Dimensional Analysis definitions Flashcards | Channels for Pearson+

 Terms in this set (15)

-- Given AmountThe initial quantity or measurement that is to be converted in dimensional analysis.

-- End AmountThe final quantity or measurement obtained after conversion in dimensional analysis.
+- Force ConstantA proportionality factor in Hooke's Law, measured in newtons per meter.

-- InchesA unit of length in the imperial system, equivalent to 2.54 centimeters.
+- NewtonThe SI unit of force, equivalent to the force needed to accelerate 1 kg by 1 m/s².

-- CentimetersA unit of length in the metric system, equal to one hundredth of a meter.
+- MeterThe base unit of length in the International System of Units (SI).

-- HoursA unit of time equal to 60 minutes, used in time conversions.

-- DaysA unit of time representing a full rotation of the Earth, typically 24 hours.
+- SecondThe base unit of time in the International System of Units (SI).

+- VariableA symbol representing a quantity that can change or vary in mathematical equations.